Metro Area Express: Main Street MAX (MMAX)

+A MAX bus on Main Street in 2016.
+This service and stop were replaced by the Kansas City Streetcar's UMKC extension in 2025.

 The Main Street MAX was a route that mostly ran along Main Street in Kansas City, Missouri.
 It ran from City Market in Downtown Kansas City, MO to the Waldo neighborhood.
 The line was inaugurated on July 24, 2005 and was in operation until October 19th, 2025 when it was replaced by the extension of the KC Streetcar to the UMKC campus.